m3y54m/underactuated-robot-vision-opencv/README.md

 ## Current Development

-Due to some limitations of C# and .NET for cross-platform application design and difficulties in using [OpenCV](https://opencv.org/) library I refactored the code and translated it to Python and used [Tkinter](https://docs.python.org/3/library/tkinter.html) for GUI design.
+Due to some limitations of C# and .NET for cross-platform application design and difficulties in using [OpenCV](https://opencv.org/) I refactored the code and translated it into Python and used [Tkinter](https://docs.python.org/3/library/tkinter.html) for GUI design.

 ## Install dependencies